What is shared ownership?

 - You do not already own a home, or you will have sold your current home before you purchase through the Shared Ownership scheme.

-- You should have a deposit equaling the amount required for the share that you are purchasing (remember that you don’t need to pay a deposit on the full market value of the property – just on the share you’re buying!).
+- You should have a deposit equalling the amount required for the share that you are purchasing.
+Remember that you don’t need to pay a deposit on the full market value of the property – just on the share you’re buying!

 - You must show that you are not in mortgage or rent arrears.